GWM Advisors LLC Raises Holdings in Archer-Daniels-Midland Company (NYSE:ADM)

-GWM Advisors LLC lifted its holdings in shares of Archer-Daniels-Midland Company (NYSE:ADM) by 5.1% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 385,845 shares of the company’s stock after buying an additional 18,668 shares during the period.
-GWM Advisors LLC owned about 0.07% of Archer-Daniels-Midland worth $23,382,000 at the end of the most recent reporting period.
+GWM Advisors LLC boosted its stake in shares of Archer-Daniels-Midland Company (NYSE:ADM) by 5.1% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 385,845 shares of the company’s stock after purchasing an additional 18,668 shares during the quarter.
+GWM Advisors LLC owned approximately 0.07% of Archer-Daniels-Midland worth $23,382,000 as of its most recent SEC filing.

-Several other hedge funds have also modified their holdings of the company.
-Geode Capital Management LLC raised its stake in shares of Archer-Daniels-Midland by 2.8% during the 1st quarter.
-Geode Capital Management LLC now owns 9,618,837 shares of the company’s stock worth $546,815,000 after buying an additional 262,732 shares in the last quarter.
-Northern Trust Corp increased its stake in Archer-Daniels-Midland by 2.6% in the 1st quarter.
-Northern Trust Corp now owns 9,407,779 shares of the company’s stock valued at $536,244,000 after purchasing an additional 237,540 shares in the last quarter.
-Victory Capital Management Inc. increased its stake in Archer-Daniels-Midland by 6.5% in the 1st quarter.
-Victory Capital Management Inc. now owns 9,033,519 shares of the company’s stock valued at $514,910,000 after purchasing an additional 549,774 shares in the last quarter.
-Dimensional Fund Advisors LP increased its stake in Archer-Daniels-Midland by 1.0% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 4,459,641 shares of the company’s stock valued at $254,228,000 after purchasing an additional 45,163 shares in the last quarter.
-Finally, Amundi Asset Management US Inc. increased its stake in Archer-Daniels-Midland by 19.8% in the 1st quarter.
-Amundi Asset Management US Inc. now owns 3,394,289 shares of the company’s stock valued at $193,505,000 after purchasing an additional 560,482 shares in the last quarter.
-68.55% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently modified their holdings of the business.
+Dimensional Fund Advisors LP increased its holdings in shares of Archer-Daniels-Midland by 0.7% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 4,414,478 shares of the company’s stock valued at $222,520,000 after acquiring an additional 30,267 shares during the last quarter.
+Calamos Advisors LLC increased its holdings in shares of Archer-Daniels-Midland by 3.2% in the 1st quarter.
+Calamos Advisors LLC now owns 124,711 shares of the company’s stock valued at $7,109,000 after acquiring an additional 3,842 shares during the last quarter.
+Royal London Asset Management Ltd. increased its holdings in shares of Archer-Daniels-Midland by 4.7% in the 1st quarter.
+Royal London Asset Management Ltd. now owns 210,736 shares of the company’s stock valued at $12,012,000 after acquiring an additional 9,402 shares during the last quarter.
+FDx Advisors Inc. increased its holdings in shares of Archer-Daniels-Midland by 16.8% in the 1st quarter.
+FDx Advisors Inc. now owns 6,425 shares of the company’s stock valued at $366,000 after acquiring an additional 924 shares during the last quarter.
+Finally, First Citizens Bank & Trust Co. increased its holdings in shares of Archer-Daniels-Midland by 0.8% in the 1st quarter.
+First Citizens Bank & Trust Co. now owns 53,002 shares of the company’s stock valued at $3,021,000 after acquiring an additional 418 shares during the last quarter.
+Institutional investors own 68.55% of the company’s stock.

-In other Archer-Daniels-Midland news, CEO Juan R. Luciano bought 16,790 shares of the company’s stock in a transaction dated Thursday, July 29th.
-The shares were acquired at an average cost of $59.54 per share, with a total value of $999,676.60.
-Following the completion of the transaction, the chief executive officer now owns 483,994 shares in the company, valued at $28,817,002.76.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-1.30% of the stock is currently owned by insiders.
+In other news, CEO Juan R. Luciano acquired 16,790 shares of the company’s stock in a transaction that occurred on Thursday, July 29th.
+The stock was purchased at an average cost of $59.54 per share, with a total value of $999,676.60.
+Following the purchase, the chief executive officer now directly owns 483,994 shares of the company’s stock, valued at approximately $28,817,002.76.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Corporate insiders own 1.30% of the company’s stock.

-Archer-Daniels-Midland (NYSE:ADM) last issued its quarterly earnings data on Monday, July 26th.
-The company reported $1.33 EPS for the quarter, topping the Zacks’ consensus estimate of $1.03 by $0.30.
-The company had revenue of $22.93 billion for the quarter, compared to analysts’ expectations of $18.30 billion.
+Archer-Daniels-Midland (NYSE:ADM) last issued its earnings results on Monday, July 26th.
+The company reported $1.33 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.03 by $0.30.
+The business had revenue of $22.93 billion during the quarter, compared to the consensus estimate of $18.30 billion.
 Archer-Daniels-Midland had a return on equity of 13.30% and a net margin of 3.09%.
-The firm’s quarterly revenue was up 40.8% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.85 earnings per share.
-Analysts predict that Archer-Daniels-Midland Company will post 4.79 EPS for the current year.
+The company’s revenue for the quarter was up 40.8% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.85 EPS.
+Sell-side analysts predict that Archer-Daniels-Midland Company will post 4.79 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 8th.
-Stockholders of record on Wednesday, August 18th will be given a dividend of $0.37 per share.
+Stockholders of record on Wednesday, August 18th will be paid a dividend of $0.37 per share.
 This represents a $1.48 dividend on an annualized basis and a dividend yield of 2.39%.
 The ex-dividend date of this dividend is Tuesday, August 17th.
-Archer-Daniels-Midland’s payout ratio is 41.23%.
+Archer-Daniels-Midland’s dividend payout ratio (DPR) is 41.23%.

 About Archer-Daniels-Midland